 Finally, if I have one request for the food allergy community, it is that the fragmentation and infighting stops.
 The confrontations I see on social media and the unwillingness of organizations to work with each other have clearly hurt our ability on important issues, such as pushing airlines for access and understanding, and pressing drug companies for better therapies.
 These are self-inflicted wounds that prevent progress on all fronts.
 Through unity of resolve and effort, we can make far greater progress in far less time.

-Dr. James Baker is the CEO of Food Allergy Research & Education (FARE).
+Dr. James Baker is the former CEO of Food Allergy Research & Education (FARE).
 For more information, visit Foodallergy.org.

 Read more articles by Dr. James Baker: